Gabriel-vzh2vs/Modelling-And-Simulation-Public-Release/Chapter_Lab/prelabs_folder/prelab6.md

-Next, the factory would like to simulate the system to gather information about the blockages, and specifically the amount of time that a loaf sits unable to move onto the next workstation because of blockages - recommending that a simulation should be a factory shift long (8 hours).
+Next, the factory would like to simulate the system to gather information about the blockages, and specifically the amount of time that a loaf sits unable to move onto the next workstation because of blockages - recommending that a simulation should be a weekly summation of a factory shift long (80 hours).
 Additionally, the factory would also like to know how many breads fell off of the queues on average and their costs, recommending 42 trials with a warm-up time of 60 minutes to reduce variance.

-Hint: Start with a single trial, verify it, and then do the 30 trials, and calculate the average cost from those 42 trials.
+Hint: Start with a single trial, verify it, and then do the 42 trials, and calculate the average cost from those 42 trials.
 :::

 :::{tab-item} Sol_2
 First, a reader should construct the objects representing the queue network with one workstation having an arrival distribution and a service distribution, and the rest having only a service distribution.
 Then, create a transition (routing) matrix that depicts the movement of the bread throughout the system in sequence with each column representing each workstation (1, 2, 3, 4), which is equivalent to:

 ```{math}